numpy/numpy/doc/neps/nep-0037-array-module.rst

 ``get_array_module`` is called only on NumPy arrays.
 Omitted functions would simply not exist.

-Unfortuntely, we have not yet figured out what these restricted subsets should be, so it doesn't make sense to do this yet.
+Unfortunately, we have not yet figured out what these restricted subsets should be, so it doesn't make sense to do this yet.
 When/if we do, we could either add new keyword arguments to ``get_array_module`` or add new top level functions, e.g., ``get_minimal_array_module``.
 We would also need to add either a new